elunna/nerfhack-changelog/README.md

 **heavy sword:**
 * Base item for Load Brand
 * Basically the same stats as a two-handed sword but it is made of mineral and weighs 500aum

+**silver short sword** (SLASHEM).

+**potion of blood:**
+* Decent food for vampires

+**potion of vampire blood:**
+* Fantastic meal for vampires
+* If drunk as a non-vampire, this polymorphs you into a vampire.

+**playing card deck:**
+* When applied, gives you a poker hand which correlates to your luck.
+* If the deck is blessed (or you are a cartomancer), you get a clear indication of your luck by using the kicker.
+* If uncursed, you get a rough indication of your luck by the hand strength.
+* If cursed, the meanings are reversed.

+**deck of fate:**
+Grants random effects when you draw a card from it.
+When you apply it, you are prompted for how many cards to draw.
+You can draw a max of 5 cards.

+Card effects:
+* The Tower - Magical and fiery explosions on self.
+* The Wheel of Fortune - Draw two more cards.
+* The Devil - Summons a demon.
+* The Fool - Abuses int and wis.
+* Death - You are subjected to the touch of death.
+If you are invulnerable, hallucinating, or a form that resists death, you are spared.
+If you have magic resistance, you still are subject to 8d6 drain life damage.
+If you have not used saving grace yet in your current game and you have positive luck, your life can also be saved that way.
+* Judgment - You are punished.
+* The Emperor - Curses two items.
+* The Hermit - Get intrinsic teleportitis and invisibility for a brief period.
+* The Hanged Man - Summons a rope golem.
+* Justice - If you have negative alignment, you are paralyzed for 20-49 turns, otherwise you are unpunished.
+* Temperance - Destroy two worn pieces of armor
+* The Lovers - Summons a random foocubus.
+* The Magician - If the Wizard of Yendor has been killed, he is resurrected - otherwise this increases your maximum power and refills it.
+* Strength - Increases your strength.
+* The High Priestess - Clears previous alignment abuse and you gain alignment.
+* The Hierophant - Creates an altar, if the floor under you isn't already a dungeon feature.
+* The Empress - Creates a throne, if the floor under you isn't already a dungeon feature.
+* The Chariot - You get teleport control for 1 turn and a level teleport.
+* The Sun - Gain (additional) intrinsic protection and divine protection.
+* The Moon - Gain 7 luck.
+* The Star - Identifies your inventory.
+* The World - Prompts you to make a wish.

 ## NEW ARTIFACTS